How to Host a Golden Tee Tournament

 • Winner gets $50, 2nd place gets $30, 3rd and 4th place each get $20

 The operator and location need to contribute to the prize pot.
-It’s an effective way to thank the players for their loyalty.
+It’s an effective way to show appreciation to the players for their loyalty.

-It’s always a good idea to have small prizes like Golden Tee t-shirts to give away as door prizes and rewards for hitting a hole-in-one or double eagle.
-Login to Operator Services and visit the Golden Tee Pro Shop.
+It’s a good idea to have small prizes, like Golden Tee t-shirts.
+You can give these away as door prizes or rewards for getting a hole-in-one or a double eagle.
+Log in to Operator Services and visit the Golden Tee Pro Shop.
 There, you will find special operators-only discount pricing on clothing and glassware.
-You’ll also find special tournament and contest prize packages, and it’s inexpensive and easy to co-brand these items with your company or location logo.
+You will also find special prize packages for tournaments and contests.
+These are affordable and easy to brand with your company or location logo.

 How do I promote a Tournament?